 If your doctor believes you’re suffering from a stress fracture, he or she will order x-rays or an MRI to confirm or eliminate this as a diagnosis.

-Treatment of Stress Fractures
+Stress Fractures Treatment

 In order for a stress fracture to fully heal, rest is a requirement.
 The doctor may recommend crutches to prevent the injured bone from carrying your entire body weight.